 From the State Opera to Charles Bridge to the Prague Castle or The Old Town square, your promenade through the historic places is never without a background score.
 The classicism of Prague is not just from its medieval buildings, it’s also from the tunes that will stay with you long after you leave the place.
 Be sure to check out the Prague Fun Fair Orchestra near the Prague Castle or catch a classical concert at Municipal House or spend the night at a jazz club that the city has in abundance.

 The scenic 14th-century bridge across the Vltava river is lined with gothic monuments and baroque statues all along its length while the bridge itself serves as a hub of activity for painters, musicians and souvenir sellers.
 The most famous monument on the bridge is St John of Nepomuk.
 Legends say that if you touch the bronze plate near the statue, you will return to Prague someday.

-The bridge, a 2-minute walk from the Old Town Square happens to be the most visited tourist site in Prague.
-Least crowded at dawn and possibly most scenic in the night, the bridge connects the old town to the side of the Prague Castle, another obvious and compulsory visit.
+The bridge, a 2-minute walk from Old Town Square happens to be the most visited tourist site in Prague.
+Least crowded at dawn and possibly most scenic at the night, the bridge connects the old town to the side of the Prague Castle, another obvious and compulsory visit.

 Budget Tidbits for Old Town Square

 |Rilke restaurant ( try goulash & apple strudel), Field restaurant( fine dining, try degustation menu), Sad Man’s Tongue Bistro (bourbon chipotle burger, cheese stuffed onion rings) & Bistro Sisters (open-faced sandwiches)|